 If you liked this blog post, follow me on Facebook, TikTok, and Instagram for more cold-climate gardening tips, delicious recipes, and cut flower goodness!
 I also make weekly videos over on my YouTube channel.
 I hope to see you there!

-Ready to grow your own beautiful cut flower garden, without the hassel?
+Ready to grow your own beautiful cut flower garden, without the hassle?

 I’ve taken all the guesswork out of creating a cut flower garden with my e-book, Cut Flowers Made Simple.
 Whether you’re a farmer florist, a beginner gardener, or anything in between, you’ll be able to start your own cut flower garden, with or without seed starting, growing annual flowers.